The New Star Material in the Medical Field: Nitinol

 6. Urology

-Urethral Stents (Urethral Stents): Nitinol stents can treat urethral strictures or obstructions.
+Urethral Stents (Urethral Stents): Nitinol can treat urethral strictures or obstructions.
 They are inserted through the urethra and deployed to support and expand it and help maintain urethral patency.

 Nephroscopes and Stone Retrieval Baskets: Nitinol may fabricate nephroscopes or stone retrieval baskets to examine and remove intra-renal stones during kidney stone surgery.